A CHANGING WORLD • • The notions

 Environment

-• climate change: global warming and extreme weather events (heat wave, drought, storm surge) due to increasing greenhouse gas (GHG) emissions by human activity.
+• climate change: extreme weather driven by global warming due to increasing greenhouse gas (GHG) emissions from human activity.

-• pressure on resources: natural resources strained by unsustainable practices (pollution, waste or overuse) as opposed to their conservation (protecting, saving or recycling them).
+• pressure on resources: natural resources strained by damaging practices (pollution, waste or overuse).

-• sustainable tourism, green or ecotourism: supporting environmental conservation, social development, and local economies.
+• green or ecotourism: supporting environmental conservation, social inclusion and local economies, so sustainable.